-The current SLI indicates that approximately 33 percent of Swan River State Forest is considered old growth.
-All covertypes exceed historic amounts of acres of old growth, with the exception of the western larch/Douglas-fir cover type.
-Many western larch/Douglasfir stands have been converted to mixed-conifer stands by the growth of shade-tolerant species.
+The current SLI indicates that approximately 33.7 percent of Swan River State Forest is considered old growth.
+All covertypes exceed historic amounts in acres of old growth, with the exception of the western larch/Douglas-fir cover type.
+Many western larch/Douglasfir stands have progressed through natural succession to mixed-conifer stands by the establishment of shade-tolerant species.
 DNRC has developed an index of "old growthedness" where attribute levels for old-growth stands can be assessed using the SLI.
-The attribute levels that were rated include:
+The attribute levels that are rated include: